gardener/gardener/docs/usage/logging.md

 ### Container Logs rotation and retention

 Container [log rotation](https://kubernetes.io/docs/concepts/cluster-administration/logging/#log-rotation) in Kubernetes describes a subtile but important implementation detail depending on the type of the used high-level container runtime.
-When a high-level container runtime is used (such as `docker shim`) then Kubernetes components do not provide any rotation or retention implementations, hence leaving those aspects to the downstream components.
-When `containerd` (a CRI-based container runtime) is used then the `kubelet` provides the necessary implementation with two configuration options:
+When the used container runtime is not CRI compliant (such as `dockershim`) then the `kubelet` does not provide any rotation or retention implementations, hence leaving those aspects to the downstream components.
+When the used container runtime is CRI compliant (such as `containerd`) then the `kubelet` provides the necessary implementation with two configuration options:
 - `ContainerLogMaxSize` for rotation
 - `ContainerLogMaxFiles` for retention.